In the overview of DNA replication, what is the primary function ... | Study Prep in Pearson+

 Multiple Choice

-In the overview of DNA replication, what is the primary function of DNA polymerase?
+In the overview of DNA replication, what is the primary function of primase?

 A